karinlag/BIOS9000/1_velvet_exercise.md

 less -S stats.txt
 ```

-Here you see what the cntent of the file is.
+Here you see what the content of the file is.
 Have a look at the manual to figure
 out what the fields are.

 Press `q` to finish looking at the file.